-For example, Nobel Prize winner writer like VS Naipaul, etc. are descended from indentured labourers from India.
-The system of indentured labour was abolished in 1921.
+For example, Nobel Prize winner writers like VS Naipaul, etc. are descended from indentured laborers from India.
+The system of indentured labor was abolished in 1921.

 Indian Entrepreneurs Abroad

-Indian bankers were amongst the many groups of bankers and traders, who financed export agriculture in Central and
+Indian bankers were among the many groups of bankers and traders, who financed export agriculture in Central and

 South-East Asia.
-Shikaripuri Shroffs, Nattukottai Chettiars were some famous Indian bankers.
+Shikaripuri Shroffs, and Nattukottai Chettiars were some famous Indian bankers.

-Indian traders and moneylenders also followed European colonisers into Africa.
+Indian traders and moneylenders also followed European colonizers into Africa.
 Hyderabadi Sindhi traders developed flourishing trades at busy ports worldwide.
 They usually sold local and imported curios (rare objects) to tourists.

-Fine cottons from India were exported all over the Europe.
-With industrialisation, British cotton manufacturers began to expand.
+Fine cottons from India were exported all over Europe.
+With industrialization, British cotton manufacturers began to expand.
 The industrialists pressurised the government to restrict cotton imports from India and protect local industries.
 Due to this, the flow of fine Indian cotton in Britain began to decline.

 Indian Trade and Colonialism